IllSmithDa/dogs_learn/Readme.md

   * While the graph does say test loss and accuracy, its is actually the validation loss and accuracy.

-  * It is important to keep the transforms configuration mostly the same (apart from from horzontal flips) when training and using the model in real world applications
+  * It is important to keep the transforms configuration mostly the same (apart from from horzontal flips) when training and using the model in real world application

+  * Hive AI has been used for handling the generation of random dog facts.
+The Llama 3.2 1B Instruct model has been chosen specifically for its low cost while still being effective for the simple task.

 # Project Status